Arisiar/YOLOv3_Tensorflow/README.md

 - **Coordinates**

-Instead of predicting the center directly, YOLO predicts the offsets relative to the top-left corner of the gird which are responsible for the object.
+Instead of predicting the center directly, YOLO predicts the offsets relative to the top-left corner of the gird.
 It is normalised between 0 and 1 by the dimensions of the grid.

 `bx = (tx ∗ wa) + xa`